 Block ICMP Fragment Check the box to activate the Block ICMP fragment function.
-Any

-ICMP packets with more fragment bit set are dropped.
+Any ICMP packets with more fragment bit set are dropped.

-Block Unknown
+Block Unknown Protocol

-Protocol Individual IP packet has a protocol field in the datagram header to indicate the protocol type running over the upper layer.
+Check the box to activate the Block Unknown Protocol function.
+Individual IP packet has a protocol field in the datagram header to indicate the protocol type running over the upper layer.
 However, the protocol types greater than 100 are reserved and undefined at this time.
 Therefore, the router should have ability to detect and reject this kind of packets.